Sword352/FnF-Eternal/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Help & Support
-about: Ask for help/support with any features of the engine
+about: Ask for help/support about any features of the engine
 title: ""
 labels: 'help wanted'
 assignees: ''